30 Jan Vortex Bladeless biography & current stage

 We realized soon all the funding we would need to launch this idea.
-A few months later we built a more elaborated technological demonstration which impressed the Entrepreneurs Fund’s judges of the Repsol Foundation.
-In the early 2014, thanks to the Neotec funds of CDTI and a group of Business Angels which are still with us, Vortex Bladeless SL tech startup is founded and the technology principles were validated in lab and real environment tests.
+Deutecno Noses was sold and a few months later we built a more elaborated technological demonstration which impressed the Entrepreneurs Fund’s judges of the Repsol Foundation.
+In early 2014, thanks to the Neotec funds of CDTI and a group of Business Angels which are still with us, Vortex Bladeless SL tech startup is founded and the technology principles were validated in the lab and real environment tests in their early stage.

 To catch the imagination of the scientific community and new strategic partners, in 2015 Vortex goes to Boston, USA, to introduce our idea to MIT and let the project be known worldwide, becoming trending topic in renewable energies for months.